emacs-helm/helm/README.md

 (helm-mode 1)
 ```

-- _NOTE_ that the helmized emacs commands are different and much more basics than the helm ones.
+- _NOTE_ that the helmized emacs commands are different and much more basic than the helm ones.

 As a startup point you can also look at the helm section in Emacs menu to
 discover some of the commands provided by helm.